Will there be on-campus/in-person classes at Mayville State for Spring 2021?

 Yes, the residence halls will be open.
 Double occupancy rooms will be available, with limited single rooms being offered for students for 2020-2021.
 Many safeguards have been developed for residential students including increased cleaning, additional disinfectant stations and some modifications to common areas to encourage social distancing.

-Mayville State has identified a limited amount of rooms that have been set aside for on-campus residential students who may need to isolate at any point during the semester.
+Mayville State has identified a limited number of rooms that have been set aside for on-campus residential students who may need to isolate at any point during the semester.
 In these instances, contactless meal delivery and wellness checks will be provided.

 Students who have concerns with living on-campus are asked to discuss options with the Office of Student Life.
 Please contact Dr. Jeffrey Powell by emailing email@example.com.